Cambridge Apostles

-The Cambridge Apostles (also known as the Conversazione Society) is or was an intellectual society at the University of Cambridge founded in 1820 by George Tomlinson, a Cambridge student who became the first Bishop of Gibraltar.
+The Cambridge Apostles (also known as the Conversazione Society) is or was an intellectual society at the University of Cambridge founded in 1820 by George Tomlinson, a Cambridge student who became the first bishop of Gibraltar.

 History

 Student George Tomlinson founded what he called the "Conversazione Society" at the University of Cambridge on 1 April 1820.
 This intellectual society soon was called the Cambridge Apostles because of its twelve original members.
 These founding members were it seems Tory, evangelical Anglican students from St John's College, Cambridge.
 New members were invited and elected to membership by the extant membership.
 The membership and activities of the society were secret, but it met regularly at least until 1970.

 The Apostles was essentially formed as a discussion group to explore and debate, in a small group, questions of philosophy, politics, ethics, governance, and religion, inter alia.
 Meetings were held once per week, traditionally on Saturday evenings, during which one member would give a prepared talk on a topic (or a question for debate) that was then thrown open for discussion.
 Members also shared poetry and dance lessons.
 In the early 20th century, the Cambridge Apostles were considered by some "as a haven for overt, full-blooded—almost aggressive—homosexuality."
 After reading her son's letters, one Apostle's mother called the group "a hotbed of vice".

 The Apostles first admitted women in the 1970s.
 This was also the decade when the society's last known members graduated from Cambridge, leading one writer to question in 2023 whether or not the Apostles were still active.
 As of that time, even the society's annual dinner had become "a somewhat erratic occurrence".

-The Apostles' papers through 1930 are housed at King's College, Cambridge, archives.
+The Apostles' papers up to 1930 are housed at King's College, Cambridge, archives.

 Traditions

 The members would meet weekly to eat "whales" (anchovies or sardines on toast) and discuss an essay written by a member.
-The debate at each meeting was called the discussion on the Hearth Rug because the speaker stands with the moderator on a hearth rug when speaking if one were present.
+The debate at each meeting was called the discussion on the Hearth Rug because the speaker stood with the moderator on a hearth rug when speaking if one was present.

 The Apostles retained minutes of meetings and a leather diary of their membership, the Photo Book, stretching back to its founding.
 These include handwritten notes about the topics on which each member had spoken.
 It was included in the so-called Ark, a cedar chest containing a collection of papers about the topics discussed and the results of votes on the propositions nominated for debate.
-It was a point of honour that the question voted upon should bear only a tangential relationship to the matter debated.
+It was a point of honor that the question voted upon should bear only a tangential relationship to the matter debated.

 Active members were referred to as Apostles; they called each other Brethren.
 After retirement from the society, Apostles were said to "take wings" and become Angels.
 Undergraduates applied to become Angels after graduating or being awarded a fellowship.
 Every few years, amid great secrecy, all the Angels were invited to an Apostles' dinner at a Cambridge college.
 There used to be an annual dinner, usually held in London.